 As a non-profit facility we are focused entirely on delivering the best possible drug rehab programs to the patients that come through our doors.
 To do this we’ve developed a surprisingly broad array of programs for women with substance use disorder, and we’re equipped to handle many of the co-concurring disorders common in women with addictions — trauma, family dysfunction, mental health issues, and sex addictions are all things which we can and do regularly treat.

-At the same time we use unconventional treatments like rock climbing and the aforementioned equine therapy to help treat addiction on levels which are commonly missed by more traditional therapies.
+At the same time we use unconventional treatments like rock climbing to help treat addiction on levels which are commonly missed by more traditional therapies.
 (Which is not to say we neglect traditional therapies.)

 By doing this we help assure long-lasting and effective treatment with much lower chances of a relapse.
 We treat the root causes of the problem, instead of just the symptoms.